Portfolio¶

 >>> fig.show()

-- Portfolio can now take and return any user-defined arrays filled during the simulation, such as signals.
-In-output arrays can broadcast together with regular arrays using templates and broadcastable named arguments.
-Additionally, VBT will (semi-)automatically figure out how to correctly wrap and index each array, for example, whenever you select a column from the entire portfolio.
+- The portfolio can now accept and return any user-defined arrays filled during simulation, such as signals.
+In-place output arrays can broadcast together with regular arrays using templates and broadcastable named arguments.
+Additionally, VBT will (semi-)automatically determine how to correctly wrap and index each array, for example, whenever you select a column from the entire portfolio.

 Track the debt of a random portfolio during the simulation